-Albanians are the largest minority in Macedonia.
-According to the 2002 census there are 509,083 Albanians in Macedonia, or 25 per cent of the population.
+Albanians are the largest minority in North Macedonia.
+According to the 2002 census there are 509,083 Albanians in North Macedonia, or 25 per cent of the population.
 Unofficial estimates are higher.
-Albanians live mainly in western Macedonia and in Skopje.
+Albanians live mainly in western areas of the country and in Skopje.
 The majority of Albanians are Muslims, but there are some followers of the Bektashi dervish religion, Roman Catholics and Orthodox Albanians.

-Albanians have lived in Macedonia since the time of Ottoman rule.
+Albanians have lived in what is now North Macedonia since the time of Ottoman rule.

-Since Macedonia's independence in 1991, its politics has been heavily driven by an ongoing political dialogue between ethnic Albanians and ethnic Macedonians.
+Since independence in 1991, the country’s politics politics has been heavily driven by an ongoing political dialogue between ethnic Albanians and ethnic Macedonians.
 Albanian parties have participated in coalition governments.
-However, Albanians continuted to face exclusion, including in the areas of private and public-sector employment.
+However, Albanians continued to face exclusion, including in the areas of private and public-sector employment.
 Tensions also rose around the issue of the Albanian university in Tetovo.
 Previously, Albanians from Macedonia had attended the University of Pristina, but after 1990, their participation declined on account of deteriorating conditions in Kosovo.
-No alternative facilities were arranged in Macedonia, where higher education continued almost exclusively in the Macedonian language.
+No alternative facilities were arranged, and higher education continued almost exclusively in the Macedonian language.
 An attempt to establish a private Albanian-language university in Tetovo was blocked by the authorities.
 Tensions culminated in 2001 with violent interethnic conflict.
 The conflict ended with the Ohrid Framework Agreement, and the position of ethnic Albanians has improved since then, although problems remain.